 In August 2022 Ocuphire completed ZETA-1, a Phase 2b double-masked, randomized, placebo-controlled, multi-center trial in patients with DR and DME, which started in April 2021.
-103 DR subjects were enrolled with 90% having NPDR (baseline DRSS of 47 or 53); mean baseline CST was 270 μm.
-This study evaluated the effect

-The ZETA-1 trial did not meet the primary endpoint in the study eye, however, the trial achieved statistical significance on a key pre-specified secondary endpoint of preventing clinically meaningful progression of diabetic retinopathy when evaluating both eyes.
+103 DR subjects were enrolled with 90% having NPDR (baseline DRSS of 47 or 53); mean baseline CST was 270 μ m.
+This study evaluated the effect of 600 mg daily dose of APX3330 in treating patients with DR, including moderately severe NPDR to mild PDR, as well as patients with DME without loss of central vision.
+The primary endpoint was percent of patients with a \geq 2 step improvement in Early Treatment of Diabetic Retinopathy Study (ETDRS) diabetic retinopathy severity scale (DRSS) at week 24 in the study eye.
+Key secondary endpoints at multiple time points included change in monocular and binocular DRSS, CST, and BCVA.
+Patient safety was assessed by AE monitoring, clinical laboratory evaluations, IOP, and vital sign assessments.
+The ZETA-1 trial did not meet the primary endpoint in the study eye; however, the trial demonstrated the potential for clinically meaningful prevention of progression of diabetic retinopathy when evaluating both eyes.
 In contrast to intravitreal injections which treat a single eye, systemic drugs treat both eyes, and thus the response of both eyes needs to be considered.
-Furthermore, APX3330 inhibits Ref-1 which reduces VEGF and inflammatory cytokines to normal physiological levels supporting the prevention of worsening.
-In ZETA-1, binocular 3 or more steps worsening on the DRSS scale, calculated as the sum of changes in each eye, after 24 weeks of treatment showed no (0%) APX3330-treated patients had a binocular $\geq$ 3-step worsening of DRSS from baseline compared with 16% for placebo-treated patients (p=0.04) (Figure 11).
-This is the planned primary endpoint for Phase 3 registration trials that will be confirmed at the EOP2 meeting with the FDA in the second half of 2023.
-Additional efficacy endpoints were directionally favorable to support the effect of APX3330 in slowing the progression of DR and preserving vision.
-Visual acuity was stable with APX3330 and a trend was seen with fewer APX3330 treated patients losing 5 or more letters of distance vision compared to placebo patients (5% vs 19%, p=0.07) (FIGURE 9).
+Patients treated with APX3330 were less likely to worsen in DR severity compared to placebo.
+In ZETA-1 trial, 13% patients in placebo group compared to 5% in APX3330 group (p=0.18) worsened by \geq 3 step on binocular person-level scale from baseline at week 24 with a baseline binocular DRSS level 47, 53, or 61 (FIGURE 3).
+Additional efficacy endpoints were directionally favorable to support the biological effect of APX3330 in slowing the progression of DR and preserving vision.
+Visual acuity was stable with APX3330, and a trend was seen with fewer APX3330 treated patients losing 5 or more letters of distance vision compared to placebo patients (13% vs 26%, p=0.17) (FIGURE 3).

+FIGURE 3: Percentage of Subjects with Progression of DR, PDR and Vision Loss at Week 24

 APX3330 showed a favorable safety profile.
-14 treatment-emergent serious AEs were considered unrelated to study medication, 11 in the placebo group and 3 in the APX3330 group.
+Of the treatment-emergent serious AEs, 14 were considered unrelated to study medication, 11 in the placebo group and 3 in the APX3330 group.
 Two subjects in each group withdrew due to an AE, where one placebo subject had OU DME worsening considered treatment related.
 Overall, there were 211 AEs (91 APX3330, 120 placebo) in 64 subjects (29 APX3330, 35 placebo).
 Only 31 of these AEs were considered drug-related (14 APX3330, 17 placebo).
 All treatment related AEs were mild or moderate in severity.
-There were no adverse treatment effects on any other characteristics of the ophthalmic examination or on any assessments of systemic safety (FIGURE 10).
+There were no adverse treatment effects on any other characteristics of the ophthalmic examination or on any assessments of systemic safety (FIGURE 4).

-FIGURE 10: ZETA-1 Safety Overview
+FIGURE 4: ZETA-1 Safety Overview